-The Company uses the Black-Scholes option valuation model and the Backsolve method (which is similar to the Black-Scholes valuation model and produces similar results) to estimate the fair value of the stock-based compensation and incentive units.
+The Company uses the Black-Scholes option valuation model to estimate the fair value of the stock-based compensation and incentive units.
 Assumptions utilized in these models including expected volatility calculated based on implied volatility from traded stocks of peer companies, dividend yield and risk-free interest rate.
 Additionally, forfeitures are accounted for in compensation cost as they occur.